-Located in the Hyde Park neighborhood, Harold Washington Park is a great recreational destination enjoyed by park patrons and their families.
+Located in the Hyde Park neighborhood, Harold Washington Park is 25.21 acres and it is a great recreational destination enjoyed by park patrons and their families.
 This park contains tennis courts, picnic areas, a motorboat pond, chess tables and volleyball poles.

 Popular activities at this park include chess, volleyball and soccer.